Dr. Mamun Ala

 Dr Mamun Ala has a PhD in Applied Economics (international trade regulation) from the Centre for Regulation and Market Analysis (CRMA), University of South Australia (UniSA).
-His other qualifications include MPhil in Management, MEco, MBA, MEd and BA.
+His other qualifications include MPhil in Management, MEco, MBA, MEd and BA and GradCert in L&T (HE).
 He also holds a certificate in Effective Online Course Design from Oxford University, UK.

 Mamun is an active academic researcher.
 His current research and consultancy interests include managerial performance analysis, entrepreneurship, international competitiveness, micromarketing, political economy, regulation and industrial policy.

 Wijeratne, A, Ala, M & Wegner, D 2019, ‘A Conceptual Model for Engaging Online MBA Students’, Peer-reviewed paper presented at the Australia and New Zealand Academy of Management (ANZAM), 3–6 December 2019, Cairns, Australia.

 Ala, MU & Wegner, D 2019, ‘Toward A Framework for Effective Instructor-AI Collaboration in Education’, Peer-reviewed paper presented at the European Conference on the Impact of Artificial Intelligence and Robotics (ECIAIR), 31 October–1 November 2019, EM-Normandie Business School, Oxford, UK.